Tiny Dynamine: Release details

 The band did not originally intend to release these songs to the general public, presumably explaining the decision to release the material on EPs, rather than as what would have been their fourth album.
 The tracks on Tiny Dynamine and Echoes in a Shallow Bay were initially recorded to test the production capacities of a new studio.
 When the band decided the material was strong enough for release, they completed the recording process and issued the finished product on two EPs.

+"It’s the best-sounding record we’ve ever made, technically and everything," Guthrie explained.
+"If you play it, it sounds good.
+We’re learning to make records that sound better when you put them on.
+These records make me happy.”

 "Pink Orange Red" and "Plain Tiger" were performed live.
 An acoustic version of "Pink Orange Red" appeared on the 1995 EP Twinlights, and a remastered version appeared on the 2000 compilation Stars and Topsoil.

 Many of the titles on the two EPs seem to have some link with Lepidoptera (butterflies and moths).
 Most are obscure, but the dynamine is a genus of nymphalid butterflies found in South America, the plain tiger is a common Asian butterfly and the lyrics to "Melonella" (on Echoes In A Shallow Bay) are simply a recounting of various Lepidopteric family names such as Hesperiidae and Papilionidae.